i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 - Memory -> Additional memory: activated "fit all virtual machine memory into reserved host RAM"
 - Memory -> Reserved memory: downsized from 114432 MB to 98000 MB (98 GB)

-Things I DID NOT change yet, because they seem too risky:
+Things I DID NOT change yet, because they seem too risky to my beginner mind:
 - there is a possibility to limit the number of disk input/output operations to prevent the VM from overwhelming the disk it operates on (which, in this case, is the same disk that my Windows host is running on - I really should get a second ultrafast 2+ TB SSD and move it to this one...).
 This would involve changing the virtual machine's .vmx file and adding a line to limit the operations (disk.maxIOPS = "500")

 I tried unzipping the file again with the new settings: `tar -vxzf` and it worked!
 No more BSOD, and I now have a folder called "default" with all of the index components.